 Current tourniquet science is based on animal studies done in controlled environments, and a very small number of human case reports.
 Tourniquets are widely used in routine surgeries, but tourniquet use in traumatic wartime injuries is a completely different animal.
 The reality of warfare adds in a number of important and unforeseen variables, which defy efforts to cleanly categorize patients as <6 hours vs >6 hours:

 1) initial tourniquet placement is likely to occur under extreme conditions.
-Often, the soldier placing the tourniquet has minimal medical training, may be physically and/or mentally exhausted (many Ukrainian soldiers have been deployed for nearly 2 years with little or no leave), he or she may be receiving and returning fire, and may be working in conditions of darkness, loud noise, and confusion.
+Often, the soldier placing the tourniquet has minimal medical training, may be physically and/or mentally exhausted (many Ukrainian soldiers have been deployed for nearly 2 years with little or no leave).
+He or she may be receiving fire and/or returning fire, and may be working in conditions of darkness, loud noise, and confusion.
 The soldier placing the tourniquet may have reduced fine motor control due to cold, exhaustion, or adrenaline, or may be injured themselves.
 Weather and fighting conditions may have led to heat exhaustion, dehydration, nutritional deficits, soaked clothing, icy gear, numb fingers, or cold injuries of feet and hands, and rapid assessment and tourniquet placement and/or other bleeding control measures may have to be performed over/through multiple layers of clothing and body armor.
 Tourniquet availability on the frontlines is limited and likely to consist of a mish-mash of tourniquet brands and styles.
 These factors often conspire to create "partial-tourniqueted" patients.
 Tourniquets may be tightened enough to slow, but not fully stop, bleeding and limb perfusion.
 Venous and capillary return may be cut off, without halting arterial inflow.

 2) Due to frontline conditions, time of original placement of tourniquets is frequently estimated, or missing altogether.